 Perhaps what it boils down to is each individual’s understanding of what a Deity is.
 Here’s a simple example…and one we all seem to accept without question, even if we’re not Jewish or Christian: Yahweh, the ancient Hebrew God.

 Read the Old Testament and you see a Deity Who is quite the ancient despot.
 Arbitrary.
 Pissy, in many cases.
 Flat-out evil and engaging in Behavior-Unbecoming-a-Deity in some cases (I’m thinking Job, here).
 Yet this is not the way most Jews and Christians envision Him today.
 For most believers, the Lord—the Father Who Art in Heaven—is more kindly, more supportive, and perhaps more mysterious these days.
-So is Yahweh the same God Who is recorded in the bible or not?
+So is modern God the Father the same Deity Who is recorded in the bible or not?
 Most of His believers believe that He most certainly is.

 The same situation applies in the question of whether Aset is the same Deity as Isis.
 Clearly, I think She is; in fact, I know that She is.
 The reason I am so certain has to do with my conception of how the Divine reality is structured.